Restored Mayflower replica set to return to Plymouth

 The Mayflower II is slated to complete the final leg of its journey on Monday when it docks at Pilgrim Memorial State Park in Plymouth, Massachusetts.

-The 64-year-old historic reproduction is also expected to travel from New Bedford to the Massachusetts Maritime Academy in Bourne this weekend.
+The 64-year-old historic reproduction traveled from New Bedford to the Massachusetts Maritime Academy in Bourne this past weekend.

 The ship began the slow return home last month after spending the last three years in Mystic, Connecticut, getting $11.2 million worth of renovations.